-RESEARCH MISCONDUCT
+RESEARCH INTEGRITY

 "As an institution of higher learning, Rice University expects all its members to maintain the highest standards of conduct in pursuing research and scholarly activities.
-Any form of research fraud or misconduct is contrary to the University's principles and adversely affects the reputation of all individuals in the Rice community." - Rice University Policy No. 324 in the research record.
-Plagiarism is the appropriation of another person's ideas, processes, results, or words without giving appropriate credit.
+Any form of research fraud or misconduct is contrary to the University's principles and adversely affects the reputation of all individuals in the Rice community."

+- Rice University Policy No. 324

 Research misconduct means fabrication, falsification or plagiarism in proposing, performing, or reviewing research, or in reporting research results.
 Fabrication is making up data or results and recording or reporting them.
-Falsification is manipulating research materials, equipment, or processes, or changing or omitting data or results such that the research is not accurately represented
+Falsification is manipulating research materials, equipment, or processes, or changing or omitting data or results such that the research is not accurately represented in the research record.
+Plagiarism is the appropriation of another person's ideas, processes, results, or words without giving appropriate credit.